Mark loves to share his DIY expertise and help people fulfill and achieve their dreams and goals. It's never too late!

-So you own a home and the upstairs is just not enough living space for you.
+So you own a home, but the upstairs has turned out to not be enough living space for you.
 And then you realize that you have an entire basement below full of all the stuff you have in storage.
 What do you do?

 This is exactly what I was up against in the rancher I live in.
 I needed more living space but didn't want to move to a larger home.
 If you are a handy person and can do some remodeling of your home or basement, then you will save an enormous amount of money, as I did.
 The only things you will need are your building materials and a good idea of just how you would like your finished basement to look.